Elders/Atlas-docker/README.md

 ```

 ### Building the docker image
-Clone the repository, navigate to `docker/` and execute
+Clone the repository and execute
 ```
-docker build -t atlas docker/
+docker build -t atlas .
 ```

 ### Running the container